zedseven/radium/README.md

 [![License: GPLv3](https://img.shields.io/badge/license-GPLv3-blue.svg)](LICENSE.md)

-A simple music & dice bot made for personal use.
+A music & dice bot made for personal use.

 I made this for use by my friends and I on [Discord](https://discord.com/).
 You're welcome to use it if you want to, but it isn't intended for